koibots8230/Newbie-Orientation/exercises/DataStructures.md

 |Heap| A type of overcomplicated binary tree that deals with applications involving priority|
 |Graph| A data structure where data is virtually represented as having "edges" and "vertices"|

-For almost all robotics purposes the only data structures we will be using are Arrays, Linked lists and Hashmaps
+For almost all robotics purposes the only data structures we will be using are Arrays and Hashmaps

 ### Array